SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 This QUnit test above creates a new instance of the `WindDirection` field and validates whether the direction is set properly.

-4. After the import of the `WindDirection` field, add the following code which creates a `UIArea` into which an instance of the `WindDirection` control can be rendered into:
+4. Right after the import of the `WindDirection` field, before the `QUnit.module`, add the following code which creates a `UIArea` into which an instance of the `WindDirection` control can be rendered into:

 ```ts
 // prepare DOM (create a location to place the custom control into)